 The best robo-advisors rebalance based on your shared risk-tolerance and goals.
 There’s deposit options and automatic tax-loss harvesting features.
 Passive investors who don’t want to worry about purchasing or managing their own securities and the details that come along with that benefit from using a robo-advisor.

 Who shouldn’t go with a robo-advisor?

-Experienced investors that are already comfortable or beginner investors who want to get comfortable learning how to buy stock, like Apple or Tesla, are likely looking for a little more than what a robo-advisor offers.
+Experienced investors that are already comfortable or beginner investors who want to get comfortable learning buying stock, like Apple or Tesla, are likely looking for a little more than what most robo-advisors offer.
 The alternative to a robo-advisor for that is using a brokerage account, where you can buy and sell chosen securities.
 The best online brokerage accounts come with no minimums and free trades.